AliceO2Group/AliceO2/Utilities/Tools/README.md

 or `commit_id=HEAD^^^` when we compare to the state 3 commits ago.

 The pull request checker uses this mechanism to provide faster checks on github.

+# Remove false positives from valgrind

+[valgrind](http://valgrind.org) is a popular multiplatform memory debugger and profiler.
+While it helps catching many subtle memory error and leaks, it can be fooled by complex codebases like ROOT and boost, reporting false positives which can limit its usefulness.
+For this reason it offers the possibility to specify a suppression file (via the `--suppressions=<filename>` option) to avoid reporting known false positives.
+In case your false positives come from ROOT and boost, you can use the `Utilities/Tools/boost-root.supp` file (notice that different platforms and version of the software might require adjustments in order to eliminate all the false positives).